SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 ---

-Oh — and if you're curious to keep up with this fast-growing area, shout out to the people who keep a living list of all known [DLM papers on GitHub](https://github.com/bansky-cl/diffusion-nlp-paper-arxiv).
+Oh — and if you're curious to keep up with this fast-growing area, shout out to the people who keep up-to-date list of all known [DLM papers on GitHub](https://github.com/bansky-cl/diffusion-nlp-paper-arxiv).
 Highly recommended if you want to go down the rabbit hole. 🐇📚

 ##### **Epilogue**